AI-4-SE/Mastering-Uncertainty-in-Performance-Estimations-of-Configurable-Software-Systems/fitting-times.md

 ## Fitting times
-The following numbers represent the median of model fitting times over 5 repetitions.
+The following numbers represent the median of model fitting times over 5 repetitions in minutes.
 ### Model Π<sub>ho</sub>